ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 )
 ```

 This extends the companion object so it's available like a static.
-I'll have more to say about those later on.
+I'll have more to say about statics later on.

 ## Lambda Parameters